Wassail! wassail! all over the town,

 We sang The Apple Wassail (which hails from Somerset), drank our fill from the wassail bowl and then followed the morris men around the orchard making as much noise as we possibly could.
 Our instruments included a farting trombone, lots of rattles made that very afternoon, a football rattle, a vuvuzela, various pots and pans and me banging away like mad on our paella pan with a wooden spoon.
 NAH thought this was a most appropriate use of our pan as it could be held and struck like a gong ;)

-Our final song was The Gower Wassail, which we learned for Christmas 2009 and can be found on YouTube (via the link) when we sang at Stourhead's winter Festival of the Voice.
-I can be seen lurking at the back in the mauve coat and greenish hat.
+Our final song was The Gower Wassail, which we learned for Christmas 2009 when we sang at Stourhead's winter Festival of the Voice.

 More dancing ensued including a mass participation dance to round things off.
 I suddenly found myself on the dance floor wearing an morrisman's large bowler hat, a-waving and clapping and leaping in the air.
 I wouldn't be surprised if some of the moves we learnt will be included in future choir rehearsal warm ups!